How to Care for and Maintain Your Unique Prayer Plants

-Sure, prayer plants boast beautiful, broad leaves with variegated shades of green, but here's what's really special about them: At dusk, the leaves fold together, as if in prayer.
+Sure, prayer plants boast beautiful, broad leaves with variegated shades of green, but here’s what’s really special about them: At dusk, the leaves fold together as if in prayer.
 They open again with the morning light, sometimes with a faint rustle.
 Prayer plants (also called Maranta) require specific care, but when they receive it, they are happy and showy additions to your plant collection.

 Prayer Plant Varieties

-Prayer plants' water preferences hearken back to their native conditions in Brazil, Asia, and Africa.
+Prayer plants’ water preferences hearken back to their native conditions in Brazil, Asia, and Africa.
 They like to be kept evenly moist and just barely damp to the touch.
-Do not let soil get too dry between waterings.
+Do not let the soil get too dry between waterings.
 Prayer plants also appreciate being watered with warm water.
 Slow down watering a bit during dormant winter months.

 Prayer plants need high humidity in order to thrive.
 Household humidity is likely too low for them.
 To give your prayer plant the microclimate it likes, group it with other plants or place it on a dish filled with pebbles and water (while making sure that the plant isn’t actually resting in the water).

-Soil and Potting
+Soil and Potting For Prayer Plants

-Because of their shallow root system, it's best to plant prayer plants in shallow pots that have good drainage holes.
-To prevent compact soil, repot every spring, keeping soil loose.
+Because of their shallow root system, it’s best to plant prayer plants in shallow pots that have good drainage holes.
+To prevent compact soil, repot every spring, keeping the soil loose.

 While prayer plants can tolerate low light conditions, they do best in bright, indirect light.
 They don’t like direct sunlight.
 Light that’s too bright can bleach your prayer plant’s leaves, so if your plant’s leaves begin to appear washed out, try moving it into lower light conditions.
 On the other hand, without enough light, your prayer plant’s leaves won’t open all the way in the morning, so watch for this signal as well.